la-zu-li/PCA-on-Semantic-Segmentation-with-Detectron2/README.md

 It's very recommended to run in Google Colab with GPU hardware accelerator.
 The GPU helps accelerating the inference process.

 After opening the notebook in Colab, run all cells in sequence.

+## Acknowledgements

+The main author of this research would like to thank:
+- **PIBIC** (_Programa Institucional de Bolsas de Iniciação Científica_), for economic support;
+- Dr. Professor Rosineide Fernando da Paz, for advising the author on this research.